Speak to a local memory care advisor 24/7: (888) 595-9951

 Memory care in Honokaa is generally one of the more expensive types of senior care due to the specialized care involved.
 However, it tends to be more affordable than skilled nursing homes in the area and is priced comparably to nearby cities on the Big Island, though more expensive options exist in urban centers like Honolulu.

-For seniors who require aid with daily living, Regency At Hualalai can be the perfect choice for memory care assisted living in Kailua-kona, Hawaii.
+For seniors who require help with daily living, Regency At Hualalai can be the best choice for memory care assisted living in Kailua-kona, Hawaii.
 Regency At Hualalai contains a maximum capacity of 220 dementia and Alzheimer’s units.
-It provides amenities that include individual care plans, emergency pendant system and mental games.
-Regency At Hualalai is licensed by the state of Hawaii with license # #3-ALF.
+It offers amenities like family counseling and support program, a home-like design to encourage socialization and on-site occupational and physical therapy services.
+Regency At Hualalai is licensed in the state of Hawaii with license number #3-ALF.

 In Honokaa, Hawaii, Medicare typically does not cover the full costs of memory care, though it may cover certain aspects of treatment related to memory care.
 Memory care generally refers to specialized care for individuals with Alzheimer’s disease or other forms of dementia, often provided in dedicated facilities or through in-home care services.
 Medicare, a federal program primarily for people aged 65 or older, offers limited coverage for these types of services.